vdbrink/vdbrink.github.io/ai/ai-user-input-needed-notification-light.md

 statusMessage = "Sending Codex stop notification"
 ```

-Use either `~/.codex/hooks.json` or inline hooks in `~/.codex/config.toml`.
+Use either `~/.codex/hooks.json` or inline hooks in `~/.codex/config.toml`, not both.
-Using both in the same config layer works, but Codex will warn about it.
+Defining both in the same config layer works, but Codex will warn about it.

 ---